At the electrical/net level, a port consists of an interface and a protocol.

 The protocol defines the rules for changing the logic levels and the meaning of the associated data.

-For example, an interface might be defined in RTL as:
+For example, an asynchronous interface might be defined in RTL as:

-Transmit view of interface: Receive view of interface: Idle specification: output [7:0] data; input [7:0] data; four_phase_idle = !strobe and !ack; output stobe; input stobe; input ack; output ack;
+Transmit view of interface: Receive view of interface: // This is a four-phase asynchronous interface output [7:0] data; input [7:0] data; // where the idle state has strobe and ack output strobe; input strobe; // deasserted (low) and data is valid while input ack; output ack; // the strobe signal is asserted (high).

 Ports commonly implement flow-control by handshaking.
 Data is only transferred when both the sender and receiver are happy to proceed.